Isshin-ryū: Hamahiga no Tuifa

 This form is from Shimabuku's studies with Shinken Taira.
 It is the only Tonfa kata in the Isshinryu system.
 As do many Okinawans, Shimabuku always referred to the weapon, and thus the kata also, as tuifa.

 Some Isshin-Ryu schools teach the kata in a different order.
 However, Shimabuku Tatsuo taught the kata in the above order.

 Other curriculum

-Upper Body Basics
+Upper body basics

 Developed by Tatsuo Shimabuku and one of his Okinawan students Eiko Kaneshi, the first chart (though some first-generation students learned this chart after the lower-body chart) of basic techniques is unique to the Isshin Ryu system.

 Though the technical content and number of techniques varies by lineage, the first Chart One was simply a collection of 15 upper-body dominant techniques Shimabuku felt were necessary for proper development.

-Lower Body Basics
+Lower body basics

 Developed at the same time as the first chart, the second set of techniques are, largely, the basic kicking techniques of the Isshin Ryu system.
 As with the first chart, the number of techniques, as well as actual technical content, vary by lineage.
 The initial chart contained eight kicking techniques and six stretching and calisthenic exercises.
 A ninth kick was informally added to the chart in the late 1960s.